 The nasal spray is a very weakened virus, so it’s also unlikely that you will develop flu-like symptoms from it.
-Some people report a mildly stuffy nose or cold symptoms after getting the nasal spray -- but the flu feels far worse than a mildly stuffy nose!
-Remember, too, that if you come down with the flu you can infect children or less healthy (and more vulnerable) people around you.
+And actually, the CDC and American Academy of Pediatrics don’t recommend it for the 2016-2017 flu season, because it hasn’t been effective in recent years.
+Some people report a mildly stuffy nose or cold symptoms after getting the nasal spray.

 8. I'm pregnant so I shouldn’t get the shot.

 Not true!
 The flu vaccine protects you and your baby.
 The flu is, in fact, more likely to cause severe illness and complications if you’re expecting.
 It can also cause premature labor and other health issues for your baby.
 And here’s good news: the flu shot you get now will protect your baby after his or her birth.
 Just make sure to get the standard flu injection, not the nasal spray.

 If you’re thinking this, then you’ve probably never had the flu.
 Come visit my ER in January and February—you’ll see people of all ages, dehydrated and feeling miserable.
 Even worse, certain groups of people are even more vulnerable and can develop deadly complications from the flu—specifically: